 Priority in Time and Genesis (1049b17–1050a4)

 The role of priority of sources first becomes clear in the lengthy discussion of priority in time in Met.
 IX.8.
-To clarify the way Aristotle is approaching generation (genesis), it is necessary to examine his lengthy treatment of genetic priority in this section.
-To sort out the priority of potency and activity (energeia) in time, Aristotle examines genetic sequence.
+To clarify the way Aristotle is approaching genesis, it is necessary to examine his lengthy treatment of genetic priority in this section.
+To sort out the priority of potency and activity in time, Aristotle examines genetic sequence.
 In mounting his argument, he gives not one but two ways of understanding the organization of genetic processes.

 In the first, potency precedes activity in time: for example, in time an individual’s ability to run, that is, her being a runner, precedes actively running, so potency temporally precedes activity.20 A capacity to act comes to be before the action; a thing is potentially a particular this before it comes to be at-work being this.
 But potency is prior to being-at-work only when the investigation is limited to individual (tode) beings, that is, when the analysis of priority is limited to the Individual Sequence.
 The limitation to an individual being excludes the genesis of the being in question, and prevents such a view of priority from being fundamental.